 Based on filters the shop uses on all of its localization projects, there are three possible routes to take.
 The first is adaptation.
 You have strategy, creative and execution that is relevant to the Quebec market and only need to adapt to French with minimal adjustments.
-The second is transcreation, when there are things that won't work in Quebec, but can be tweaked for the market The French Shop senior team, from left: Martin Archambault, founder & president; creative directors Valérie Forget, Joëlle Fournier and Geneviève Vincent; account directors Émilie Maranda and Isabelle Harvey; head of production Julie Lorazo; VP client service & strategy Sébastien Bergeron.
+The second is transcreation, when there are things that won't work in Quebec, but can be tweaked for the market while keeping the same strategy and creative platforms.

+The French Shop senior team, from left: Martin Archambault, founder & president; creative directors Valérie Forget, Joëlle Fournier and Geneviève Vincent; account directors Émilie Maranda and Isabelle Harvey; head of production Julie Lorazo; VP client service & strategy Sébastien Bergeron.